Xahidian/Embedded_AI_Project/README.md

 ### 1. Audio Accuracy Detection

-In this project, using human voice i tried to detect is the machine capable for detecting the keyword or any senteces and give the accuracy,I used 4 real human voice and also some generative voice for this task and succesfully implemented this project.
+In this project, using human voice i tried to detect is the machine capable for detecting the keyword or any sentences and give the accuracy,I used 4 real human voice and also some generative voice for this task and succesfully implemented this project.

 ## Technologies Used